`The quiet words of the wise are more to be heeded than the shouts of a ruler of fools.

 Wisdom is better than weapons of war, but one sinner destroys much good- Ecclesiastes 9:16-18 NIV

-It is becoming increasingly more obvious western society has gone off a cliff and lost its collective mind.
-How we approach speech these days is just one example of this phenomenon.
+I am convinced Western society has gone off a cliff and lost its collective mind.
+How we approach speech these days demonstrates this phenomenon.

 There was a time in the not-so-distant past when the right to speak freely was considered sacred and unquestioned.
-Free speech was thought to be, by everyone except a few morons, the holy grail of freedom and democracy.
+Free speech was thought to be, by everyone except a few, the holy grail of freedom and democracy.
 There were of course, limits.
 It was never okay to yell “fire” in a crowded building.
-That being said, unless a person’s words were likely to cause real physical harm to a large number of human beings the speech was allowed.
+That being said, unless a person’s words were likely to cause real physical harm to a large number of human beings the speech was permitted.
 Not all speech was valued or appreciated.
-Some speech was simply endured, some was loathed but it was all okay.
-Those folks in the not-so-distant past were clever enough to understand that political and religious freedom and the democracy that undergirds political and religious freedom rests entirely on a person’s ability to say what they want to say when they want to say it.
+Some speech was simply endured, some was loathed, some was laughed at, but it was all okay.
+Those folks in the not-so-distant past were clever enough to understand that political and religious freedom and the democracy that undergirds political and religious freedom rests entirely on a person’s right to say what they want to say when they want to say it.

-In recent years some speech has been stifled, some has even been forbidden.
-All of this has taken place under the watchful eye of the news media and with the blessing of social media capitalists and many in government.
+In recent years a great deal of speech has been stifled, some has even been forbidden.
+All of this has taken place under the watchful eye of the news media and with the blessing of social media, capitalists and many in government.
 Ironically, this squashing of speech has been done in the name of protecting people.
 There are those who sincerely believe words have the power to cause irreparable harm to others and therefore should be monitored for appropriateness and censored when found to be unsuitable.

 Here’s the thing: